metaplex-foundation/developer-hub/src/pages/token-metadata/mint.md

 Now that we have our **URI**, we can move on to the next step.

+{% callout %}
+The next steps show how to create accounts and mint the tokens in two steps.
+At the [bottom of the page](#create-helpers) there are **code examples** for helpers that combine those steps and make creating different token types easier.
+{% /callout %}

 ## Creating accounts

 To create all the on-chain accounts required by the Token Standard of your choice, you may simply use the **Create V1** instruction.
 It will adapt to the requested Token Standard and create the right accounts accordingly.